HypothesisWorks/HypothesisWorks.github.io/_posts/2016-06-05-incremental-property-based-testing.md

 We stopped there, but we need not have.
 Just as the test should have held for any branch, it should also hold for any repository.
-We were just creating an empty repository because it was convenient for us.
+We were just creating an empty repository because it fit our focus here.
+[Hypothesis' data generation toolkit can construct instances of non-primitive data types](

-If we were to continue, the test would have looked something like this:
+{% post_url 2016-05-11-generating-the-right-data %}) like our `Repository`
+class.

+The next step would be to write a `repositories` strategy for our test:

 ```python
     @given(repo=repositories(), branch_name=valid_branch_names())